- CLASS: Mammalia (Mammals)

 The female serval raises her kittens alone, usually three kittens to a litter.
 They live in a den made of tall, thick grass or perhaps an abandoned burrow.
 The mother leaves her kittens most of the day while she hunts for food, returning to stay with them at night.
 At about one month of age, the mother starts to bring food back to the den for her cubs.

 She accepts the presence of her female offspring longer than that of males: once the boys can hunt for themselves, usually at about six months old, they are no longer welcome at home but may be allowed to remain in the mother’s range for a while longer.
 Female offspring usually stay with their mother until they are about two years old.
-In the wild, female servals in overlapping ranges are often related to one another.
+In their native habitat, female servals in overlapping ranges are often related to one another.

 AT THE ZOO

-Serval populations in the wild have declined but are not considered endangered except for one subspecies, the North African serval Leptailurus serval constantinus.
-However, like all wild animals, servals can be harmed by habitat loss, global climate change, and hunting for their beautiful fur.
+Serval populations have declined but are not considered endangered except for one subspecies, the North African serval Leptailurus serval constantinus.
+However, like all wildlife, servals can be harmed by habitat loss, global climate change, and hunting for their beautiful fur.
 It takes the skin of many servals to produce one coat.
 Fortunately, in many parts of the world the wearing of animal-skin coats for fashion is no longer popular.
 Sadly, servals are also hunted for sport in southern Africa.

-Some people think it would be fun to own a wild or exotic cat.
-This has led to a serval hybrid called the "savanna cat," a captive-raised serval bred with a domestic cat.
-Wild animals, even those born in zoos, keep their wild instincts for hundreds, even thousands, of years, so these cats do NOT make good pets.
-Special permits are required for trained experts or zoos to own or house wild servals, and it is against the law in some states to own savanna cats.
+Some people think it would be fun to own an exotic cat.
+This has led to a serval hybrid called the "savanna cat," a serval bred with a domestic cat.
+Non-domesticated wildlife, even those born in zoos, keep their instincts for hundreds, even thousands, of years, so these cats do NOT make good pets.
+It is against the law in some states to own savanna cats.